lazamar/lazamar.github.io/_posts/2016-12-21-dispatching-from-inside-of-reducers.md

 This provides a much clearer way to handle asynchronous code than alternatives such as redux-saga and Redux Thunk.
 Redux Thunk, for example, encourages you to keep some application logic in your action creators, which is not really ideal.
 I like to have my action creators solely return a simple plain object, that's it.
 Business logic should be contained in the reducers.

 Well.
 That's basically it.
-No need to worry about async with Redux anymore.
+No need to worry about async with Redux any longer.

 ---
 **TL;DR**

-- Use a the middleware I show above to add a `asyncDispatch` method to all your actions so you can dispatch new actions that will be executed after your current reducer is finished
+- Use the middleware I show above to add a `asyncDispatch` method to all your actions so you can dispatch new actions that will be executed after your current reducer is finished

 ---